sasgithub/Data_Analytics_cs/case-study/data/stdres_long.md

 **Type:** R Data Frame

+**Description**
+Contains standardized residuals from a chi-squared test of hourly ride patterns (weekday vs. weekend).
+Reformatted to long form for easier visualization and filtering of statistically significant hourly deviations.

 **Provenance:**
 Derived from `stdres_df`, which contains standardized residuals from a chi-squared test comparing hourly ride distributions between weekdays and weekends.